erdayegauss/fraud-detection-application/README.md

 ## Objective

 The Real-Time Fraud Detection System is designed to detect fraudulent financial transactions in real-time.
-This service is implemented in Java using Spring Boot, deployed on a Kubernetes (K8s) cluster on a cloud platform (AWS EKS, GCP GKE, or Alibaba ACK), and leverages AWS services such as SQS for message queuing and CloudWatch for metrics.
+This service is implemented in Java using Spring Boot, deployed on a Kubernetes (K8s) cluster on cloud platform AWS EKS, and integrated with AWS services such as SQS for message queuing and CloudWatch for monitoring and logging.

 ## Architecture Diagram